-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or N lation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City Comments of the City City Comments of the City Comments of the City City Comments the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
-8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+8. Major Bibliographical References Please attach a bibliography.
 9. NOMINATOR: Keeping Society of Philadelphia DATE: 22 APRIL 2020 Author: Oscar Beisert, Architectural Historian Email: keeper@keepingphiladelphia.org Author: Steven J. Peitzman, MD Street Address: 1314 Walnut Street, Suite 320 Telephone: 717.602.5002 City, State, and Postal Code: Philadelphia, PA 19107 Nominator ☐ is ☐ is not the property owner.
-PHC Use Only Date of Receipt: April 22, 2020 ☐ Correct-Complete ☐ Incorrect-Incomplete ☐ Date: 9/18/2020 Date of Notice Issuance: 9/18/2020 Property Owner at Time of Notice: Name: Broad Street Healthcare Properties LLC Address: 222 N Sepulveda Blvd, Ste.
-900 City: El Segundo State: CA Postal Code: 90 0245 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Historical Commission: Date of Final Action: ☐ Designated ☐ Rejected 12/7/18
+PHC Use Only Date of Receipt: April 22, 2020 □ Correct-Complete □ Incorrect-Incomplete □ Date: 9/18/2020 Date of Notice Issuance: 9/18/2020 Property Owner at Time of Notice: Name: Broad Street Healthcare Properties LLC Address: 222 N Sepulveda Blvd, Ste.
+900 City: El Segundo State: CA Postal Code: 90245 Date(s) Reviewed by the Committee on Historic Designation: 3/3/2021; rec.
+Criteria A, D, F, J Date(s) Reviewed by the Historical Commission: 4/9/2021 Date of Final Action: 4/9/2021; designated, Criteria A, D, F, J; pd. of significance 1928-1993 ☑ Designated ☐ Rejected 12/7/18